vukbgit/simplex/README.md

 Simplex will:

-* install the required Composer libraries (including itself)
+* install itself and the other required Composer libraries
 * copy in the root directory some files
-* make symlinks in the root directory to some shell scripts
+* make symlinks in the root directory to some shell scripts (Composer vendor binaries)
 * build the folders structure for the local application with some ready draft files

 For details see _Folders & Files structure_ below